Devlore: Device Interrupt Protection for Confidential VMs: Solution Overview

-\paragraph{Prevent Malicious GIC Writes.} \codename stops the hypervisor from directly writing to the GIC memory, which is necessary to change interrupt configurations (e.g., priorities) or inject physical device interrupts Specifically, \codename marks GIC memory as root world and uses the \sm to check any updates to the GIC's configuration.
-This ensures the authenticity of physical interrupts, i.e., any physical device interrupt that arrives at the cores is guaranteed to be from the device itself.
+\newparagraph{Prevent Malicious GIC Writes.} Our first step is to prevent a malicious hypervisor from injecting physical interrupts by writing directly to the GIC. \codename stops the hypervisor from directly writing to the GIC memory by marking the GIC memory as root world and using the \sm to check any updates to the GIC \config.
+This ensures the physical interrupt authenticity, i.e., any physical device interrupt that arrives at the cores is guaranteed to only be from the device.